scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

         >>> import numpy as np
         >>> sample = np.random.random(10)

 Seeding the generator object is optional.
-Although they must not be common numbers but instead be generated with: `np.random.SeedSequence().entropy`.
+If a seed is used, avoid common numbers and instead generate a seed with: `np.random.SeedSequence().entropy`.
 If no seed is provided, a default value is used when doctests are executed.
-In any case, the rendered documentation does not show seed on purpose.
-The hope is that people do not copy/paste seeds in their code and are making an informed decision about the use of a seed in their program.
+In any case, the rendered documentation does not show the seed on purpose.
+The intent is to discourage users from copy/pasting seeds in their code and instead make an explicit decision about the use of a seed in their program.

 .. _GitHub: https://github.com/